StuartCox3107/street-art-at-home/README.md

 - Template for footer taken from [colorlib.com](https://codepen.io/hasib_technobari/pen/QmNxwy) and style customised for own site

 - As always, the advice and support from my mentor Rohit

+- The Code Institute Boutique Ado project walkthrough was vital in assisting me in this process

+- As always, so much research and troubleshooting was gained by extensive use of [StackOverflow](https://stackoverflow.com/)